-A recent stroll down Dodecanese Boulevard on a sunny afternoon felt like a trip to the Greek Islands – shells and sponges; baklava and gyros; worry beads and Madonnas.
+A recent stroll down Dodecanese Boulevard on a sunny afternoon felt like a trip to the Greek Islands.
+Shells and sponges; baklava and gyros; worry beads and Madonnas all competed for tourists’ attention.
 But instead of being in the middle of the Aegean Sea … I was in Tarpon Springs.
 Florida.

 Shopfronts overflowed with gifts from the sea – shells, sea stars, and sponges of every description.
 Each basket yielded a new ocean jewel .